emojicode/emojicode.github.io/src/reference/packages.md

-If you run this command, the compiler will not create an executable binary, but an archive (named `libcatsimulator.a` in our example) and an interface file called `interface.emojii`.
+If you run this command, the compiler will not create an executable binary, but an archive (named `libcatsimulator.a` in our example) and an interface file called `🏛`.
 The interface file describes your package in a special subset of Emojicode.
 When the compiler tries to import a package it looks for this interface file to determine the interfaces of the package.
 It is crucial that you not modify this file in any way.
+Note that the file may also be called `interface.emojii` but no such file can coexist with a `🏛` file in a package.

 If we place these two files inside a directory named `catsimulator` we have a package ready for distribution!